NoroffFEU/css-frameworks-ca/README.md

 # css-frameworks-ca

-Replace this text with a description of your social media project.
+This project is a social media application about and for people who live or are interested in everything about the lifestyle: Vanlife.